 Hormonal birth control, such as the pill and implant, can increase a person’s risk for developing a blood clot.
-It is important to know the signs of a blood clot and understand a person’s individual risk factors.
+This is typically due to estrogen increasing the level of clotting factors in the blood.

 A blood clot, also called deep vein thrombosis (DVT), is a type of clot in the venous blood vessels.
 It can break loose and travel to other areas of the body, such as the heart and lungs.
 In some cases, this can be life threatening.